Guide to Participating in Your First Chess Tournament

 Q. Can I bring in drinks and snacks during the game?

 A. Yes, you can bring your own drinks.
-For NCS tournaments, only candy, tablets, and other snacks that can be eaten while wearing a mask are allowed, in order to prevent infectious diseases.
+For Japan Chess Federation tournaments, only candy, tablets, and other snacks that can be eaten while wearing a mask are allowed, in order to prevent infectious diseases.

 Q. Can I talk to my opponent during the game?